-We’re excited to announce our new partnership and monthly exhibition with the art students of The Compass Atelier Master Artist Program.
-Our City Center branch will morph into a revolving art show, giving students a stage to display their visual artwork and get recognized in the community.
-A new artist will be highlighted each month with an opening celebratory reception taking place on the first Thursday of every month.
-Come by and enjoy wine, food, and music as we celebrate and recognize the artists of our community.
-Come back monthly to see which new artist we’re featuring at our City Center branch.
+We’re excited to partner with The Compass Atelier on a program that allows Master Artist Program students to showcase their paintings inside Signal Financial’s flagship branch at City Center, located in the heart of Washington, DC.
+Each month, the City Center branch morphs into a revolving art exhibit, giving the students a platform to display their visual artwork and be recognized among the community.
+New artists are highlighted each month, with an opening reception on the first Thursday of every month.
+Come by and enjoy music, light refreshments and complimentary beverages as we acknowledge and celebrate the artists of our very own community.
+Check back monthly to see which artist we’ll be featuring next.